mberkturgut/CmpE230-Parser/README.md

 It takes inputs via an interpreter.
 It parses the input through a grammar that supports variable assignment, retriaval and expressions in parentheses.
 For more information refer to the project report.

 ![image](https://user-images.githubusercontent.com/95189786/229363113-65a251dd-8f2b-46f8-8b67-dc2b283e0abd.png)

+To run the program simply compile advcalc.c, which will give you the interpreter mode.
+You can also run it on a text file via terminal (input.txt provided as an example) by the following command:
+> ./advcalc < input.txt